Infinite Blue Candies and Eyeballs

 J. Marahuyo

 J. Marahuyo is a Filipino-Australian emerging poet currently residing on Dharug country.
 She explores themes of identity, mental health and the power of vulnerability.
-She is currently working on her first collection of poetry.
-Her work can be found in Cordite Poetry Review, in ZineWest and features in a number of anthologies.
-She was selected to take part in WestWords Academy, and The Writing Zone.
-She was the recipient of the WestWords-Varuna Emerging Writers Residency 2022.
+Her debut collection 4:37am; crying gorgeously will launch in early 2025, WestWords Books.
+Her work can be found in Cordite Poetry Review, in ZineWest and features in numerous anthologies.
+When she’s not writing she is pspsp-ing cats, or getting on the wrong train.

 Don't Miss